AlexanderFarkas/vessel/README.md

 * It's not a state management solution
 * Only 2 provider types
-* Providers are scoped automatically, if one of their dependencies is also scoped.
-Though `riverpod` should resolve dependencies faster.
+* Providers are scoped automatically if one of their dependencies is also scoped.
+Though `riverpod` should resolve dependencies faster on first create.

 ## Getting started